 PCPH Nursing Clinic offers childhood, teen, and adult vaccines.
 We bill most insurances and offer discounted pricing or vaccine assistance programs for those with no insurance.
-During 2021 our Registered Nurses administered over 2,000 vaccinations.
-Additionally, we administered over 15,559 COVID-19 vaccinations.
+During 2022, our Registered Nurses administered almost 3,000 child and adult immunizations, flu and COVID-19 vaccines.
 Our nurses serve as a resource to district school nurses and local practitioners for immunization education and vaccine schedule updates.